vhbeltramini/android-introduction/README.md

 ```
 # Examples

-# Creating a simple List with a bottom on the Scream
+- Creating a simple List with a bottom on the Screen
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
     <RelativeLayout